davidjb/djb.davmail/README.rst

   Note that ``keytool`` sets both the keypass and the storepass to the same value once just ``storepass`` has been configured.
 Weren't you glad you asked?

-Todo
-====

-* Produce Salt configuration to bootstrap the machine:

-  * Install and run yum-cron service on boot
-  * Configure SSH for operation on specific port
-  * Patch/install RPMs